Theory of Change

 - Teachers’ Impactful Technology Use (ITU)

-The final goal of DLP coaching is that students actively use technology in impactful ways that improve their 21st century skills and that ultimately improve their engagement and achievement.
-We also hope to see change in school culture toward more innovation and collaboration among teachers.
-Finally, we hope that school and district leaders amplify these impacts by sharing stories of coaching success with their greater community and by advocating for sustained coaching.
+The final goal of DLP coaching was that students actively use technology in impactful ways that improve their 21st century skills and that ultimately improve their engagement and achievement.
+We also hoped to see change in school culture toward more innovation and collaboration among teachers.
+Finally, we hoped that school and district leaders amplified these impacts by sharing stories of coaching success with their greater community and by advocating for sustained coaching.

 For data on outcomes and impact of the Dynamic Learning Project, visit our reports and resources.